-For questions regarding the commemoration of the 80th anniversary of D-Day, please contact us at: dday80@abmc.gov.
-If you are the family member of an individual who is buried or memorialized in Normandy American Cemetery or traveling with a World War II veteran, please include that information in your email.
+When planning travel, if you are the family member of an individual who is buried or memorialized at Normandy American Cemetery or if you are traveling with a World War II veteran, please email NormandyVisits@abmc.gov and include that information in your email.

 Email Notification: ABMC employees are unable to send communication via email to "@free.fr" email accounts.
 Please use an alternate email address when communicating with Normandy American cemetery staff, provide an alternate method to contact you within your email or contact the cemetery by telephone.